Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 This file is quite large - and on slower internet connections' may timeout.

-in the event of this occuring for you you can try downloading Resources - Wildlander Full from nexus manually, and placing it in your downloads folder still zipped: https://www.nexusmods.com/skyrimspecialedition/mods/70016?
+In the event of this occuring for you you can try downloading [Resources - Wildlander Full](https://www.nexusmods.com/skyrimspecialedition/mods/70016? ) from nexus manually, and placing it in your downloads folder still zipped.

 **Nexus mods in general**